 Our recruitment targets have been increased this year in line with our executive board directive to recruit 500 apprentices over the next 5 years and our ambition to diversify our programme and recruit more female apprentices remains a priority for us.
-Since the board directive was issued in 2021, we have recruited 296 apprentices.
+Since the board directive was issued in 2021, we have recruited 378 apprentices with our next tranche of apprentices commencing their career with us later this year.

-Our key achievements in this reporting period include being awarded The 5% Club's Platinum Award, a prestigious level of membership awarded through the annual Employer Audit process which provides valuable benchmarking information for employers invested in apprenticeships and other 'earn to learn' programmes.
-We were one of only 31 members of The 5% Club awarded Platinum status in recognition of achieving over 10% of the workforce as apprentice positions over three consecutive years.
+Our key achievements in this reporting period include being awarded the 5% Club's Platinum Award for the second year in succession, a prestigious level of membership awarded through the annual Employer Audit process which provides valuable benchmarking information for employers invested in apprenticeships and other 'earn to learn' programmes.
+This is in recognition of achieving over 10% of the workforce as apprentice positions over three consecutive years.